 The appellant has challenged the penalization for misuse of tariff levied from her as per Section 126.
 According to the appellant, the service was originally issued for the purpose of running hostel for students and there is no additional load in the premises and as such the assessment made under Section 126 of the Electricity Act is not sustainable under law.
 It is also contented by the appellant that no private students were staying in the hostel at the time of inspection and never used the hostel for accommodating private students.
-The tariff applicable to hostels of educational institutions affiliated to university is VI B. The Alphonsa College and St. Thomas College are recognized aided colleges affiliated to Mahatma Gandhi University and the students of these colleges are staying there.
+The tariff applicable to hostels of educational institutions affiliated to university is VI B. The Alphonsa College is a recognized aided college affiliated to Mahatma Gandhi University and the students of these colleges are staying there.